Call us at 604-932-3618 or

 5. Energy efficient:

-• While many builders are having to build thicker walls or add exterior insulation to achieve the new standards being set through building codes and ICF wall will meet even the new city of Vancouver’s high energy efficiency standard.
+• Many builders have to build thicker walls or add exterior insulation to achieve the new standards set through building codes.
+ICF walls will meet even the new city of Vancouver’s high energy efficiency standard.

-• Using ICF is likely to get you to a near net zero energy or net zero energy standard for your new home.
+• Using ICF will likely get you to a near-net zero energy or net zero energy standard for your new home.
 (Net zero energy is defined as a home that is designed to produce as much energy as it uses)